#1 Deprogramming Liberalism with Nuclear Counterarguments

 • Obama vindicates Bush

 Now, American neighbor, let’s examine where all of this can lead.
-Liberals were quick to credit cowboy President Obama for a targeted assassination of an unarmed Osama bin Laden without arresting and Mirandizing him, without due process, using Dick Cheney’s death squad, which until then was defending itself from giving a terrorist a fat lip in Iraq, while ignoring the collateral damage of a firefight, flying from a still occupied Afghanistan, in a unilateral fashion, without congressional approval, without UN approval, under the banner of the War On Terror, in a country America was not at war with, under a deal agreed upon by Presidents Bush and Musharraf, where the intelligence originated in both the Guantanamo Bay gulag, and through the use of abduction and extraordinary rendition and enhanced interrogation by agents being prosecuted by Obama’s Justice Department, with extensive additional information from wiretapping.
+Liberals were quick to credit cowboy President Obama for a targeted assassination of an unarmed Osama bin Laden without arresting and Mirandizing him, without due process, using Dick Cheney’s death squad, which until then was defending itself from giving a terrorist a fat lip in Iraq, while ignoring the collateral damage of a fire fight, flying from a still occupied Afghanistan, in a unilateral fashion, without congressional approval, without UN approval, under the banner of the War On Terror, in a country America was not at war with, under a deal agreed upon by Presidents Bush and Musharraf, where the intelligence originated in both the Guantanamo Bay gulag, and through the use of abduction and extraordinary rendition and enhanced interrogation by agents being prosecuted by Obama’s Justice Department, with extensive additional information from wiretapping.
 What’s wrong with this picture, American neighbor?
 According to liberals just about everything (all 21 italicized items in the above sentence).
 There is a poster online that sums this up nicely.
 It’s a macho photo of George W. Bush in a cowboy hat with the following caption: “VINDICATION – When the loudest critic of your policies achieves his greatest success because of them.” [*cu6gw87]

-In fact most of the credit goes to Guantanamo Bay’s and other interrogators who extracted key information about a bin Laden courier from detainees that eventually led to the finding of bin Laden’s Abbotabad compound. [*64qwmjd, 44dhzbn, bua3v4o, 5u8qelz] It was 9/11 mastermnind, Khalid Sheikh Mohammed after rendition and enhanced interrogation who offered up information leading to the courier who has been described as a former protégé of his.
+In fact most of the credit goes to Guantanamo Bay’s and other interrogators who extracted key information about a bin Laden courier from detainees that eventually led to the finding of bin Laden’s Abbotabad compound. [*64qwmjd, 44dhzbn, bua3v4o, 5u8qelz] It was 9/11 mastermind, Khalid Sheikh Mohammed after rendition and enhanced interrogation who offered up information leading to the courier who has been described as a former protégé of his.
 But here is the real issue for liberals.
 Why do you think that when Osama bin Laden was located in Pakistan that a Dick Cheney black ops assassination team was directly ordered by President Obama to summarily execute bin Laden instead of capture and Mirandize him, and bring him to America to stand trial in New York City?
 [3wwz6dz, 4xpgcmb, 3kez22v] What about bin Laden’s supposed human and constitutional rights and due process, American neighbor?
 Where was the always necessary (according to liberals) coalition?
 Even Pakistan was kept out of the loop.
 Will liberals who condemned President Bush now condemn President Obama for war crimes or crimes against humanity?
 Is executing Osama bin Laden not the utmost in hypocrisy for a liberal President who has condemned his predecessor for not providing terror suspects due process and trials?
 What about you, American neighbor?
 Did you cheer bin Laden’s execution or denounce the supposed lack of due process?az

 • Capturing Osama bin Laden

 What was the alternative, American neighbor?
 What if President Obama had captured Osama bin Laden?
 Isn’t this what America had yearned for since 9/11?
 The problem is that liberals had turned this into a nightmare scenario.
 Instead of being a joyous and triumphant event for America (and a treasure trove of intelligence from bin Laden himself), it would have quickly dissolved into a perplexing anxiety for the country as a multitude of ACLU type lawyers and liberal human rights groups elbowed each other out of the way to ‘protect’ bin Laden’s supposed ‘rights’ and set up a defense team.
+See for yourself what happened to an insignificant Somali pirate who was brought to America to be tried: [*ovnzy56]

 At least with the rules originally laid out by former President Bush we could have been sure that Osama bin Laden would never have been released.
 He would have been thoroughly interrogated over a period of years.
 He would have spent the rest of his life in an isolated, austere incarceration, prevented from ever influencing the world in any way again.
 He would not have been considered a martyr by his followers.
 He would have eventually died in prison and his death would have been only a footnote in history, as at most it should have been.db